alejandro-alzate/srt-lua/README.md

 # SRT.lua
 ----
-A pure lua library to for SubRip file parsing
+A pure lua library to for SubRip (SRT) file parsing

 ## Getting started
 ---